-The following courses (or their equivalents) are required for admission into the CDIS graduate program.
-Students must have completed each course with a grade of B or better prior to being considered for admission, and prior to enrollment in specified graduate courses.
-An applicant's CDIS GPA will be computed using the course-numbered list below (including statistics).
+The following courses (or their equivalents) are required for regular admission into the CDIS graduate program.
+Students must have completed each course with a grade of B or better prior to enrollment in specified graduate courses.
+An applicant's CDIS GPA will be computed using the course-numbered list below (excluding statistics).
 Please be advised that all course grades from each time a course is taken will be included in this calculation.

 Current ASHA SLP certification requirements specify: